Catherine Engelbrecht: Controversies

-On June 5, 2022, Gregg Phillips had announced on Truth Social that he had begun a nonprofit under the name "The Freedom Project" and began soliciting donations to raise $25 million dollars for a mobile hospital in Ukraine in response to the Russo-Ukrainian War.
+On June 5, 2022, Gregg Phillips had announced on Truth Social that he had begun a nonprofit under the name "The Freedom Project" and began soliciting donations to raise $25 million for a mobile hospital in Ukraine in response to the Russo-Ukrainian War.
 He claimed to have already raised half the amount needed due to an in-kind donation from manufacturer MED-1 Partners, but MED-1's CEO Tim Masud denied making a pledge or offer of any such donation.
 Additionally, "The Freedom Hospital", of which Engelbrecht was co-founder, posted a video on its YouTube account with a caption saying that its team was reporting from Ukraine.
 The Freedom Hospital had no role in producing the video, and Christopher Loverro, a Los Angeles-based actor and veteran, who made the video in front of a recently bombed Ukrainian preschool, said he never had any connection to The Freedom Hospital and had not given anyone permission to use his work.
 Loverro said he reported the video to YouTube and commented on the post, warning: "This is a scam.
 Do not donate to this organization."
 The hospitals in Ukraine never materialized, and Phillips abandoned the project earlier in April 2022, months before making the fundraising posts on TruthSocial, according to his attorney.
 True the Vote was listed as the fiscal sponsor on the website, which has since been deleted.

 In October 2022, Engelbrecht, and True the Vote former board member Gregg Phillips, were jailed for contempt of court after refusing to name the person who allegedly gave them information about election logistics software company Konnech.
 Konnech was litigating for defamation damages after being accused of rigging the 2020 United States presidential election.
 Both were held in Joe Corley Detention Facility in Conroe, Texas.
 In February 2024, True the Vote told a Georgia judge that it has no evidence to support its claims of illegal ballot stuffing in Atlanta during the 2020 general election and a runoff two months later.